-Technology has changed the way people engage with others and access information, particularly with respect to understanding what parks and recreation opportunities are available in the community.
+Technology has changed the way people engage with others and access information, particularly with respect to understanding what parks, recreation and culture opportunities are available in the community.
 The Municipality and its partners (e.g., YMCA) utilize technology to reach residents and users through online facility bookings, offering virtual programming, providing audio/visual equipment, and more.
 North Middlesex is also actively engaged with over 2,400 connections across its social media platforms.
+The Municipality also recently launched a North Middlesex mobile application to further its reach to the public.

-Implications of the COVID-19 Pandemic 3.4
+3.4 Implications of the COVID-19 Pandemic

-The COVID-19 pandemic has impacted the demand for, and delivery of, recreation services and that change may be lasting; however, the ultimate scope and scale of change are unknown.
-While North Middlesex and its community partners have returned to offering in-person programs and services, the pandemic has highlighted the important role that parks and recreation play in personal, social, economic recovery and revitalization.
-As a result, strategic investment and long-term planning is needed to ensure that residents continue to remain physically active and have access to parks and recreation opportunities.
+The COVID-19 pandemic has impacted the demand for, and delivery of, services and that change may be lasting; however, the ultimate scope and scale of change are unknown.
+While North Middlesex and its community partners have returned to offering in-person programs and services, the pandemic has highlighted the important role that parks, recreation and culture play in personal, social, economic recovery and revitalization.
+As a result, strategic investment and long-term planning is needed to ensure that residents continue to remain physically active.

-The following are some potential impacts the pandemic may have on the parks and recreation sector in the short- to longer-term.
+The following are some potential impacts the pandemic may have on the sector in the short- to longer-term.

-- Continued population growth in smaller urbanized areas; - Emphasis on health equity and access to parks and trails; - Growing interest in unstructured, individual, and small group activities; - Desire for outdoor recreation (including four seasons use), placing pressure on trails, parks, washrooms, etc.; - A possible shift in prime-time demand as people work more flexible hours: - Volatility in volunteers and events: - Changes to operations (e.g., demand for touchless services, cleaning, visitor management, staff training, etc.), possibly requiring higher levels of subsidy; - Impacts on building design (ventilation, spacing, access/egress, mid-door spaces, etc.); - Constant engagement and communication people need accurate and real-time information; - Rethinking of some third-party partnerships; and - Greater use of technology to help support changes (virtual programming, etc.).
+- Continued population growth and diversification in smaller urbanized areas; - Emphasis on health equity and access to parks and trails; - Growing interest in unstructured, individual, and small group activities; - Desire for outdoor activities (including four seasons use), placing pressure on trails, parks, washrooms, etc.; - A possible shift in prime-time demand as people work more flexible hours; - Volatility in volunteers and events; - Changes to operations (e.g., demand for touchless services, cleaning, visitor management, staff training, etc.), possibly requiring higher levels of subsidy; - Impacts on building design (ventilation, spacing, access/egress, mid-door spaces, etc.); - Constant engagement and communication people need accurate and real-time information; - Rethinking of some third-party partnerships; and - Greater use of technology to help support changes (virtual programming, etc.).